Welcome to The College and Career Center!

 Careers in the Military- This link provides information for students inquiring about specific careers with the Army, Navy, Air force, Marine Corps, Coast Guard and National Guard.
 This is an opportunity to explore careers as well as information on job requirements and training needed for selected career paths.

-REMINDERS AND RECENT NEWS
+REMINDERS & RECENT NEWS

 A list of scholarships are in the college office.

-CLASS of 2023- College Acceptance Results
+Class of 2023 - College Acceptance Results

 NYU, Hamilton College, Cornell University, Columbia University, Boston University, Vanderbilt University, University of Wisconsin - Madison, United States Air Force Academy, Lehigh University, John Hopkins University, University of Notre Dame, Becknell University, Case Western University, Rensselaer Polytechnic Institute, Union College, Binghamton University, University at Buffalo, University at Albany, Fordham University, Salve Regina University, Rochester Institute of Technology, University of Rochester, University at Delaware, University of Connecticut, Valparaiso University, Hunter College, Baruch College - City College of New York, John Jay College of Criminal Justice, Manhattan College, St. John's University, Embry-Riddle Aeronautical University, St. Joseph University, SUNY Farmingdale, SUNY College at Plattsburg, SUNY College of Brockport, Vaughn College of Technology, Adelphi University